Skip to Content

 The first time I visited Stanley Park was during a rainy day in Vancouver.
 I only had three days in Vancouver to do some exploring that visit, so I really had no choice.

-However, what I found was with an umbrella in hand I got to wander the trails through the park without the crowds.
+However, what I found was with an umbrella in hand, I got to wander the trails through the park without the crowds.
 It was quiet and beautiful, I loved it.

 Within Stanley Park there are lots of different things to see and do, however, I recommend heading to the interior trails of the park on a rainy day.
-The huge trees provide some relief from the rain and it’s so quiet.
+The huge trees provide some shelter from the rain and it’s so quiet.
 Of course, you can also walk the Seawall.

 28. Explore Canada on a simulated flight ride

 You might be in Vancouver, but did you know there’s a way to actually explore the whole country?
-FlyOver Canada is a simulated flight ride that gives you epic birds-eye views of Canada’s diverse and dramatic landscapes.
-The ride is eight minutes long and totally immersive.
-You are sitting in a seat that moves slightly over the screen, so you truly feel like you are flying.
+FlyOver Canada is a simulated flight ride that gives you epic views of Canada’s diverse and dramatic landscapes.

-From this “flight” you will see everything from the west to north to the east coast of Canada, including the plains of the Prairies, rivers, and lakes, and all the cities along the way.
+From this “flight” you will see everything from the west to north to the east coast of Canada, including the plains of the prairies, rivers, and lakes, and all the cities along the way.
 If Vancouver is your first stop in Canada, then this flight might be the perfect activity to help curate your Canada bucket list!

 29. H.R.
 MacMillan Space Centre